PhD in Physical Chemistry or Chemical Physics

 Terms of employment: The rules about PhD students are found in the Higher Education Ordinance Chapter 5 §§1-7 and the university's rules and guidelines.

 Application procedure: The application should include a statement of research interest, CV, certificates of exams, degrees and grades, a copy of Master thesis, published article or relevant materials, if available.
 Also, contact information of at least two reference persons should be included.

-Pay: According to the local agreement (Local collective agreement for doctoral students and students).
+Salary: According to local agreement (Local collective agreement for doctoral students and students).